-During the Financial Year ended 30 June 2021, STC has invested an amount of MUR 15.2 million in Mer Rouge Oil Storage Terminal Co.
-Ltd (MOST), thus bringing the total investment in the company to MUR 79.4 million.
-The other shareholders are the four Oil Companies namely Vivo Energy Mauritius Ltd, Total (Mauritius) Ltd, Engen Petroleum (Mauritius) Ltd and IndianOil (Mauritius) Ltd. MOST is a terminal with a capacity for the storage of 25,000 MT of Mogas and Gas Oil.
-The project cost is MUR 595 million.
-At 30 June 2021, the Corporation holds 23.5% of the shares in MOST.
+During the Financial Year ended 30 June 2022, STC has disposed 3.5% shares in MOST to Indian Oil Mauritius Ltd for a total amount of MUR 11.8 million.
+An amount of MUR 8.3 million was invested in Mer Rouge Oil Storage Terminal Co.
+Ltd (MOST) for this accounting period, thus bringing the total investment in the company to MUR 75.9 million.
+All shareholders of MOST namely Vivo Energy Mauritius Ltd, Total (Mauritius) Ltd, Engen Petroleum (Mauritius) Ltd, IndianOil (Mauritius) Ltd and STC have now an equal shareholding of 20% each.
+MOST is a terminal with a capacity for the storage of 25,000 MT of Mogas and Gas Oil.